 video

-As the project's producer, I casted and scheduled all 12 participating Congress members and interviewed them in Washington D.C.
+As the project's producer, I cast and scheduled all 12 participating Congress members — and interviewed them in Washington D.C.

 I talked about the project on TV and on the radio.